 BCL members commit to healthy and joyful life together.

-Houses host nightly dinners for members and guests alike.
+Houses host evening dinners for members and our guests.

-BCL’s houses are all within biking distance to downtown Bloomington.
+BCL houses are within biking distance to downtown Bloomington.

-BCL’s governing bodies actively respond to the needs of its members.
+BCL’s governing bodies actively respond to the needs of all members.

-Every month the BCL Board meets on the first Sunday of each month.
-The Board consists of President, Vice-President, Treasurer, Secretary, Membership Coordinator, and House Representatives from each house.
-The Board may also consist of At-Large Members from BCL members and non-members.
-However, all members are encouraged to attend each meeting.
+The BCL Board of Directors meets on the first Sunday of each month.
+The Board consists of President, Vice-President, Treasurer, Secretary, Membership Coordinator, House Representatives and At-Large Members from within the local community.
+We encourage all to participate in these meetings.

 Unless policy otherwise specifies, any proposal must receive 70% of cast votes in order to pass.

-Each month, members from all houses come together in a General Assembly (GA).
-The General Assembly shall be composed of all current BCL members.
-The General Assembly is the highest governing body of BCL, empowered to make decisions that affect the organization as a whole.
+The General Assembly, GA, shall be composed of all current BCL members.
+The monthly GA is the highest governing body of BCL, empowered to make decisions that affect the organization as a whole.

-Committees are special bodies composed of volunteers from the BCL membership that make proposals on particular subjects, or decisions as permitted in their committee charter.
+Committees are special bodies composed of member volunteers that make proposals on particular subjects as permitted in their committee charter.
 Some committees use Slack and Zoom for meetings and communications.

-All BCL members are encouraged to participate in a committee.
-Each committee consists of members from multiple houses, which allows for inter-house collaboration and friendships.
+All members are encouraged to participate in a committee which count toward member chore hours.
+Committee membership represents all houses.
 Committees have a chairperson and meet based on pre-determined schedules.
-Examples of BCL committees include:
+Examples of committees include:

-The membership of a BCL house may self-govern in issues that primarily impact members of their own house in their current membership period.
+Houses self-govern in issues that primarily impact members of their own house.

-Houses may form their own house constitutions and policies, in accordance with the mission, values, and policies of BCL as a whole.
+Houses may form their own agendas and policies in accordance with the mission, values and policies of BCL.
 Unless policy otherwise specifies, any proposal must receive 70% of cast votes in order to pass.